JosePedroDias/masto/README.md

 ## TODO

 - allow filtering out replies
-- fix TTS for safari
 - add tests to check templates with CW and poll
 - wrap URLs with their metadata? - https://github.com/jshemas/openGraphScraper
-- fall back to languages other than english and portuguese? which criteria?

 ## REFERENCE